SERVING NORTH VANCOUVER, WEST VANCOUVER, THE SEA TO SKY CORRIDOR, AND THE GULF ISLANDS CALL (778) 288-2521

-What Time of Year Should I Prune my Trees in Vancouver, BC?
+What Time of Year Should I Prune my Trees in Vancouver?

-What Time of Year Should I Prune my Trees in Vancouver, BC?
+What Time of Year Should I Prune my Trees in Vancouver?

 Pruning is performed for a multitude of reasons.
 Pruning can be done for the health of the plant, when dying, diseased or weak branches are removed allowing more air and light flow through the canopy or foliage.
 Pruning can also help to control the size of a plant or tree as well as the ability to manipulate yields of flowers or fruits.
 But when should you prune in Vancouver, BC?
 This depends on what species you are pruning and what goals you have for the plant.
 Here are some simple guidelines for when to prune your trees in Vancouver.